NVlabs/DeepInversion/README.md

 - `setting_id` - settings for optimization: 0 - multi resolution scheme, 1 - 2k iterations full resolution, 2 - 20k iterations (the closes to ResNet50 experiments in the paper).
 Recommended to use setting_id={0, 1}
 - `adi_scale` - competition coefficient.
 With positive value will lead to images that are good for the original model, but bad for verifier.
 Value 0.2 was used in the paper.
 - `random_label` - randomly select classes for inversion.
 Without this argument the code will generate hand picked classes.
+- `gpu_ids` - device ids for using single/multi-gpu training.

 After 3k iterations (~6 mins on NVIDIA V100) generation is done: `Verifier accuracy:  91.6...%` (experiment with >98% verifier accuracy can be found `/example_logs`).
 We generated images by inverting vanilla ResNet50 (not trained for image generation) and classification accuracy by MobileNetv2 is >90%.
 A grid of images look like (from `/final_images/`, reduced quality due to JPEG compression. )
 ![Generated grid of images](example_logs/fp32_set0_rn50_first_bn_scaled.jpg "ResNet50 Inverted images")